-What we refer to as greed today is better understood as an evolutionary response that allowed us to maximize our chances of survival in ancient times.
-Greed, it has been said, “begins in the neurochemistry of the brain”,4 representing an intense and selfish desire for something, especially wealth, power, or food.
-Turn back the clock some 50,000 years to Paleolithic times.
+What we refer to as greed today is better understood as a response that allowed us to maximize our chances of survival in ancient times.
+Greed, it has been said, “begins in the neurochemistry of the brain,”4 representing an intense and selfish desire for something, especially wealth, power, or food.
 This powerful instinct allowed our hunter-gatherer ancestors to protect and provide for their families with the “fear, protection seeking and renewed aggressiveness”5 required of their often short and brutish life, rewarding them with empowering testosterone and pleasure-inducing dopamine and oxytocin when they slayed a beast or successfully defended their tribe.

 In modern times, however, these survival instincts can lead us to make genuinely ill-founded financial decisions because they enliven our desires for immediate gratification, subsequently motivating us to act—even though it’s often better, in an investing context, to stay put.
 They may also cause us to doubt sound investing decisions, resulting in needless anxiety and stress.

-A Financial Advisor Can Help You Avoid Snap Decisions
+A Financial Professional Can Help You Avoid Snap Decisions

-The easiest guardrail to install is a professional advisor who manages your money.
-When you have a dopamine-fuelled rush to do something with your money, the best first step is a call to your financial planner or advisor.
-Their perspective, likely more rational than your own, can help you make decisions that will serve your best interests long term.
+The easiest guardrail to install is a financial professional who manages your money.
+When you have a dopamine-fuelled rush to do something with your money, the best first step is a call to your financial professional.
+Their perspective, likely more rational than your own, can help you make decisions that could serve your best interests long term.

 Exercise Can Help Calm Down a Money Rush

-Before even calling or meeting with your advisor, or if your advisor is not readily available, there are some other steps you can take to tamp down your money rush before making a decision.
+Before even calling or meeting with your financial professional, or if your financial professional is not readily available, there are some other steps you can take to tamp down your money rush before making a decision.
 For example, physical exertion stimulates dopamine and acts like a drug in an even more powerful way than money.

-Every day physical exertions such as hiking, walking their dog, swimming, or even chopping logs, causes your body to release amphetamine-like chemicals, such as phenethylamine and the cannabinoid anandamine, into your brain that can dampen the desire for dopamine from an unnatural source, such as money.
+Every day physical exertions such as hiking, walking your dog, swimming, or even chopping logs, causes our body to release amphetamine-like chemicals, such as phenethylamine and the cannabinoid anandamine, into our brains that can dampen the desire for dopamine from an unnatural source, such as money.

 These solutions are basic, but we’re talking here about basic human physiology.
 Knee bends, stretching, and deep breathing exercises, an invigorating swim, or simply exploring that new hiking trail all offer excellent means of clearing your head if you feel overwhelmed by financial pressures or if you have a meaningful financial decision to make.
 In short, just one session of physical exercise—particularly in the great outdoors—can carry profound effects.

-Money can be so primally alluring that it can mimic the sensations of romantic attraction,6 so there has never been a more powerful argument to invest in real romantic pursuits with loved ones.
+Money can be so alluring that it can mimic the sensations of romantic attraction6, so there has never been a more powerful argument to invest in real romantic pursuits with loved ones.
 A fun date night can help you keep your mind off money.

 Interestingly, rest, to the investor, is as crucial as exertion.
 As value investor Seth Klarman so sagely noted, “ultimately, nothing should be more important to investors than the ability to sleep soundly at night.”
 A study backed up this sentiment, finding sleep to be “a biological necessity… without it, there is only so far the band will stretch before it snaps, with both cognitive and emotional consequences.”7